ark1375/K-modem_Optimization/README.md

-# Model_SA A Solve for K-Modem Problem
+# ModelSA

 Welcome to Model-SA.

-The code before you is a simple solve for K-Modem problem (Problem description availabe below) and it is the result of two students bachelors project (Check the contributors).
+The code before you is a simple solution for **K-Modem Problem** (Problem description available below) and it is the result of two students' bachelor's project (Check the contributors).
-The code itself is writen in __Java__ (Requirements are listed below) and it is havily depended on the JTS geometry libreary.
+The code itself is written in __Java__ (Requirements are listed below) and it is heavily dependent on the JTS geometry library.

 This repository contains
-    1. The Projects Source
+- The Projects Source
-    2. Documentation and Screenshots
+- Documentation and Screenshots
-    3. Test Cases
+- Test Cases
-    4. A Randomly generated dataset of simple geometrys
+- A Randomly generated dataset of simple geometries

+**Warning!** $~~~$ The following readme file **Dose Not** contain detailed information about the problem.
-For further information about the project, techincal details of the stated problem, installation, a simple tour of the code and help on how to set up the code, continue reading.
+For further information on technical details of the problem, experiments and theire results, check out here [Technical Details](TechincalDetails.md)

-#### Table of Contents
+### Table of Contents
 * Problem Description
-    * Technical Details
+* Requirements
-    * Instalation
+* Installation
 * A tour of the code
 * How to use?
 * Credits